essinghigh/essinghigh/README.md

 # 🌠 About Me 🌠

 Hi, I'm Henry Essinghigh.
-I'm a Network Engineer at CBRE UK.
-I'm interested backend development and Network Security.
-The majority of my Github will be made up of Private Repos, as I do not wish to publicise the majority of my projects.
+I'm a DevOps and SecOps enthusiast, currently working in the NetOps field.
+This Github is made up of mostly private repositories, as well as scripts that I use day-to-day in work or personal projects.

 You can contact me at the following: